tengge1/ShadowEditor/README.md

 **Complete error**: asm.js has been disabled because the script debugger is connected.
 Please disconnect the debugger to enable asm.js. ammo.js (1,1) SCRIPT1028: SCRIPT1028: Expected identifier, string or number ShadowEditor.js (3948,8) SCRIPT5009: 'Shadow' is not defined.

 **Solution**: Tencent browser does not support `ammo.js` (WebAssembly) compiled with `Emscripten`, it is recommended to use `Chrome` or `Firebox` instead.

+5. How can I upgrade from C# to golang version?

+The data structure and web client is not changed, just copy `./ShadowEditor.Web/Upload/` folder to `build/public/Upload/`.

 ## License